 You’ll know if your betta is a happy fish if you pay attention to several behavioral signs.
 For example, if your betta is eating normally, swimming effortlessly around the aquarium, it means everything’s normal, and it’s happy.

-Moreover, if your pet isn’t hiding and it comes to greet you or if it has incredibly vibrant colors, it’s a happy fish.
+Moreover, if your pet isn’t hiding and it comes to greet you or if it has beautiful coloration (such as purple betta fish), it’s a happy fish.
 Also, if it doesn’t have issues with tank mates, it’s a sign that your betta has a comfortable and stress-free life.

 Keep your pet happy by paying close attention to its mood changes and other behavioral patterns.
 If you see anything unusual, act immediately so your pet would have the quality of life it deserves.